Overview

 Without build tools

-If you are somehow using the full build, i.e. directly including Strudel via a script tag without a build tool, make sure to use the minified version (strudel.min.js
+If you are somehow using the full build, i.e. directly including Strudel via a script tag without a build tool, make sure to use the minified version (strudel.min.js) for production.

 Caught a mistake or want to contribute to the documentation?
 Edit this page on GitHub!